JWST ETC Downloads

 All the final output products and intermediate products from the ETC calculations are available for download using the link provided on the Download pane.
 The tarball contains FITS files of the input 3-D model scene, 3-D data cube for the IFU calculation, and 2-D images that may be used for more detailed and specific analysis as desired by the ETC user.
 The extracted flux, backgrounds, contamination, and SNR used for the line plots are available as FITS tables.

-The tarballs will be named for the workbook number, calculation number, and time and date that the calculation was performed.
+The tarballs are named for the workbook number, calculation number, and time and date that the calculation was performed.
 The folder the tarball contains will be named similarly, except in the case that the calculation is an unmodified default calculation.
-In that case, the workbook number will be given as "wb2", and the rest of the information will reflect the date that version of the JWST ETC was deployed.
+In that case, the workbook number will be given as "wb2", and the rest of the information will reflect the date that version of the JWST ETC was released.

 Image directories